+a. weapons: carrying, possessing, etc. 0

+b.
+Drug abuse violations 0 0

+c.
+Liquor law violations 0 0 0

+Please Note: Do NOT include drunkenness or o driving under the influence ir liquor law violations

+Caveat: If you have changed prior years' data, you must ac (YEAR), Line (X) was changed from (A) to (B) because dd a caveat explaining the cl ause (REASON)." nange.
+Use the follow ring format: "For

+Disciplinary Actions - Public F Property

+Enter the number of persons referred for discipling the following categories.
+Do not include disciplinary actions that were strict of the disciplinary action is the result of an arrest, p ly for school policy violation s.

-Crime Number of persons referred for Disciplinary Action
+Crime Num ber of persons referr Disciplinary Action ed for

-2017 2018 2019
+2021 2022 2023

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or dr riving under the influence in liqu uor law violations.

-Caveat: If you have changed prior years' data, you must ad (YEAR), Line (X) was changed from (A) to (B) beca ge.
-Use the following format: "For